codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 ### 🔹 Slide 1: Title Slide

 **“Good afternoon everyone.
 My name is Terrence M.K., and this is my CTF Challenge Report from the 2025 H4K-IT Cybersecurity Bootcamp.
-Over the next few minutes, I’ll walk you through my experience, key challenges I tackled, lessons learned, and how this has shaped my journey as an aspiring cybersecurity analyst.”**
+Over the next few minutes, I’ll walk you through my experience, key challenges I tackled, lessons learned, and how this has shaped my journey as an aspiring cybersecurity analyst and cybersecurity enthusiast in general.”**

 ---